Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Experimental Evaluation

 \section{Experimental Evaluation}

-We evaluate \hippasus using a variety of publicly available real-world datasets and investigate: how effective and efficient \hippasus is compared to state-of-the-art approaches; how the usage of LLMs in feature description generation, in path exploration, and in feature selection affects performance; how our join execution strategy impacts runtime; and how sensitive \hippasus is to parameter choices.
+We evaluate \hippasus using a variety of publicly available real-world datasets and investigate: (i) how effective and efficient \hippasus is compared to state-of-the-art feature augmentation approaches; (ii) how its adaptive use of statistical signals, SLMs, and LLMs affects predictive performance; (iii) when semantic reasoning improves feature augmentation and when cheaper alternatives suffice; (iv) how our join execution strategy impacts runtime; and (v) how sensitive \hippasus is to parameter choices.